MileHacker Logo

 Mid-range Traveler

 A daily budget of $100 - $200 USD is realistic.
-This provides for mid-tier hotel accommodation, meals at local restaurants, occasional private taxi use, and organized transport for day trips.
+This provides for mid-tier hotel accommodation, meals at local restaurants, occasional private taxi use, and structured transport for day trips.
 This delivers a balance of comfort and local experience.

 Good balance of comfort and local immersion.